 The big task of staining your deck either for the first time or maintaining the quality of your existing deck should be a planned venture.
 The weather is one thing we cannot control, but it does pay to listen to the forecasts and perhaps err on the side of caution when undertaking to stain your deck.
 A perfect forecast for staining would be 24-48 hours with no chance of rain.
 But, what happens if it rains on a freshly stained deck?

 The length of time needed to ensure a stain is dry before using the area cannot be easily answered without first outlining the number of variables in the equation.
 Not all stains and not all woods respond in the same way.

-From a purely technical perspective, the process that occurs through staining is more a curing process than an actual drying process.
+From a purely technical perspective, the process that occurs through staining is more of a curing process than an actual drying process.
 Curing is the time taken for the stain to settle into the surface of the wood, dry fully, and set its final color.
 Wood stain essentially cures itself.
-Stain cured under wet, sunny or otherwise unsuitable conditions may become contaminated, discolored, or develop mold.
+Stain cured under wet or otherwise unsuitable conditions may become contaminated, discolored, or develop mold.

 Where The Deck Is Located

 Undercover decks will take longer to dry in certain conditions, so allow for this when planning the project and when to use your deck after staining.

 The kind of weather the outdoor deck will be exposed to also plays a factor in determining the best stain-base for your project.
 An oil-based stain is the best choice if the deck is going to be directly exposed to wind, rain, and sunlight.

 What You Need To Know About Stain

 Deck stains are generally used for preserving and protecting exterior wood.
 They provide water repellency, UV protection, reduce fungal growth, and enhance the natural beauty of the wood.